Worried about funeral costs? Trying to find a way to arrange a simple cremation at an affordable cost?

 All funeral homes have a general price list (GPL), and this should itemize all services and charges.
 Legally a funeral home must provide you with a copy of their GPL if you request cremation price information, either in person or by phone.

-According to funeral price research surveys in West Palm Beach, the average cost of a direct cremation is $1,753, although a direct cremation can be arranged for less than this with some cremation providers.
-DFS Memorials offer a direct cremation service for $995.
+According to funeral price research surveys in Ventura, the average cost of a direct cremation is $1,965, although a direct cremation can be arranged for less than this with some cremation providers.

 When comparing costs and services, check what IS included, especially with a budget direct cremation package.
 Is a copy of the death certificate included?
 Is the cremation permit an additional cash advance item or included?
 What about if an out-of-hours collection is required?
 Is there an additional daily refrigeration charge if the cremation does not proceed after 48 hours?

-What legally do I need to know about arranging a cremation in West Palm Beach?
+What legally do I need to know about arranging a cremation in Ventura?

-In Florida, there is a mandatory 48-hour wait period after death before the cremation can proceed.
-Before a cremation can proceed, the doctor must sign and fill out the cause of death, and the county health department must issue a permit to cremate.
+In California, there is a mandatory 24-hour wait period after death before the cremation can proceed.
+Before a cremation can go ahead, the doctor must sign and fill out the cause of death, and the county health department must issue a permit to cremate.

 The deceased will be refrigerated during this period and longer if required.
 However, you should be aware that many cremation packages will only include refrigeration for up to 5 days and will charge you a daily rate thereon.